 Our nurse will telephone you to give you instructions on how to arrive for the surgery.
-On the day of the surgery, you will arrive at Coxa, 1st floor, lobby 2, and no separate registration is required.
+On the day of the surgery, you will arrive at Coxa, 1st floor, lobby 2.

 The admissions ward nurse will fetch the patient from the lobby to Coxa’s admissions ward on the morning of the surgery.
 Long-distance travellers have the opportunity to arrive at the ward the night before or use the Patient Hotel as agreed.